kubeflow/manifests/metadata/overlays/azure/Readme.md

 # Metadata Kustomization for Azure

-This directory contains configurations and guidelines on settting up metadata service to connect to an [Azure MySQL](https://docs.microsoft.com/en-us/azure/mysql/) database.
+This directory contains configurations and guidelines on setting up metadata service to connect to an [Azure MySQL](https://docs.microsoft.com/en-us/azure/mysql/) database.

 #### 1. Create an Azure MySQL database
 Create an Azure MySQL data base following the [guidance](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal) using Azure Portal.
 Alternatively, you could also use Azure CLI by following [steps](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-cli) here.
-Take notes for ```server name:```, ```Admin username```, ```Password```.
+Take notes for ```Server Name```, ```Admin username```, and ```Password```.

 By default the server created is protected with a firewall and is not accessible publicly.
 Follow the [guidance](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-portal#configure-a-server-level-firewall-rule) to allow database to be accessible from external IP addresses.
 Based on your configuration, you might also enable all IP addresses, and disable ```Enforce SSL connection```.